safe-global/safe-react-apps/README.md

 In `./apps` you can find one folder per each integration app Gnosis develops.

-Also, each app must expose a `manifest.json` in order to be accepted by Safe Multisig, you can find it in their `./public` folder.
+Also, each app must expose a `manifest.json` in order to be accepted by Gnosis Safe, you can find it in their `./public` folder.
 Besides the `manifest.json` file we also include the app Icon.

-This will allow Safe Multisig to consume these resources like so: `https://apps.gnosis.io/compound/manifest.json`
+This will allow the Gnosis Safe to consume these resources like so: `https://apps.gnosis-safe.io/tx-builder/manifest.json`

 ## How to Develop a third-party App